apigee/apigee-remote-service-cli/README.md

-# Apigee Proxy CLI
+# Apigee Remote Service CLI

-Apigee's CLI for proxy runtime clients.
+Apigee's CLI for remote gateway service.
 This includes the proxy istalled into Apigee Runtime.